cm718/LIRI/README.md

 ## Search something random
 Lastly, if you're not sure what to search for you can simply run: "node liri do-what-it-says".
 This will return a random search from the file "random.txt".
-It could be a movie, concert, or song result. **Below is an image of a random search.
+It could be a movie, concert, or song result.
+Currently it returns a movie search for Silverado, if you haven't seen it I recommend it. **Below is an image of a random search.
 I underlined in red how to type the command.**

 ![liri random](/images/do.png)